 - 4G provides high-speed internet connections

-- Additionally, 4G helps to provide intensive interactive user services.
+- Additionally, 4G helps to deliver intensive, interactive user services.

 - Particulary, 4G enables multiple user video conferencing.